What is the exam board and specification?

 What qualities do I need to be successful in the subject?

 To be successful in Spanish you need to be prepared to learn vocabulary and to listen to as much spoken Spanish as possible.
-It is important to have a go and not worry about being 100% perfect, with practice you will gain both confidence and fluency.
+It is important to have a go and not worry about being 100% perfect, with practise you will gain both confidence and fluency.
 Spanish is a perfect choice if you are interested in travelling, connecting with people in other countries, and broadening your horizons.

 What future opportunities can I have with this subject?